YoRyan/eval-bot/README.md

 You can access these arguments using the JavaScript-standard (and appropriately named) `arguments` array.

-In short, to produce a snippet, simply write a standalone JavaScript function, then [minify it](https://javascript-minifier.com), and finally strip the function declaration.
+In short, to produce a snippet:

+1. Write a standalone JavaScript function.
+2. [Minify it](https://javascript-minifier.com) to compress its source code.
+3. Strip the function declaration and feed the function body to the `set` command.